MellKam/soundify/README.md

 # Features ✨

-- 💻 Multiruntime: supports Node, Deno and Browser environment.
+- 💻 Multiruntime: Works seamlessly with Node.js, Deno, and the Browser environment.
-- 🚀 Modern: It leverages modern web APIs like native `fetch`, `crypto`, `URLSearchParams`, etc.
+- 🚀 Modern: Leverages native web APIs like `fetch`, `crypto`, `URLSearchParams`, etc.
 - 🔑 Comprehensive auth support: It can handle all Spotify Auth flows and automatically refreshes access token.